-We can now reveal the shortlist of ten exceptional cars which will be open to the public vote during the run-up to the festival.
-At the festival we will be on hand to talk with you and provide specialist classic car insurance quotes.
+Here is the shortlist of ten exceptional cars which were open to the public vote during the run-up to the festival.

 1904 Stanley Steam Car 8HP CX